 To meet the G7 requirement for “awareness of the outside environment”, the Acceptable Solution states that at least 50% of the glazed area providing natural light in habitable spaces must be clear glass and must be between 900 mm and 2000 mm above floor level.

 The Acceptable Solution and Verification Method for G7 were updated in November 2021.
 From 3 November 2022, G7/AS1 (2nd edition) only applies to simple buildings up to 3 storeys in low density developments.
-A new Acceptable Solution, G2/AS2, has been established for simple higher rise buildings and apartments.
-Also from 3 November 2022, G7/VM1 will no longer cite NZS 6703 but introduces a new computer modelling method.
+A new Acceptable Solution, G2/AS2, has been established, and G7/VM1 includes a computer modelling method.

 Sources of daylight